 - Repeat this process until you have 5 sheets, one on top of the other.

-- Place half of the filling mixture along one of the narrower edges of the phyllo, but stopping a couple of inches (5cm) short of the edge at each end.
+- Place half of the filling mixture along with one of the phyllo's narrower edges, but stopping a couple of inches (5cm) short of the edge at each end.

 - Bake at 350F for about 40-45 min or until golden brown.

-- Finally remove it from the oven, cut and serve hot.
+- Remove it from the oven, cut it, and serve hot.